LegoStormtroopr/legostormtroopr.github.io/_posts/2016-05-06-limiting-objects-in-django.md

 However, with some tweaking, this is actually quite easy.

-The first step is to setup a [django signal](https://docs.djangoproject.com/en/1.9/topics/signals/) to catch the particular model:
+The first step is to setup a [django signal](https://docs.djangoproject.com/en/1.9/topics/signals/) to catch the particular model *before* it is saved:

 ```python
     from django.core.exceptions import PermissionDenied